 K-5 Students who are below basic in any core content area may be expected to attend after school tutoring, if requested by a teacher or an administrator.
 Attendance is required for funding purposes.
-Tutoring will take place on Tuesdays and/or Thursday from 2:50-4:20.
+Tutoring will take place on Tuesdays from 2:50-4:20.
 A late bus will be provided for transportation home.